wren-lang/wren/doc/site/syntax.markdown

 ^title Syntax
 ^category language

-Wren's syntax is designed to be familiar to people coming from C-like languages while being as simple and expressive as possible within that framework.
+Wren's syntax is designed to be familiar to people coming from C-like languages while being a bit simpler and more streamlined.

 Scripts are stored in plain text files with a `.wren` file extension.
 Wren does not compile ahead of time: programs are run directly from source, from top to